 Trouble thinking and remembering

 Side effects to the area treated, such as hearing loss

 In some cases, dead brain tissue will form at the site of the radiation.
 This is called radiation necrosis.
 The mass of dead brain tissue usually has both cancer cells and healthy cells.
 Radiation necrosis can take anywhere from months to years to develop.

 It's not always easy to tell the difference between radiation necrosis and cancer that has come back.
-A brain scan called a positron-emission tomography (PET) scan can sometimes tell the difference between dead tissue and living cancer tissue.
+A brain scan called a positron-emission tomography (PET) scan can sometimes tell the difference.
 But often a biopsy is the only way to tell for sure.

 Radiation can also affect your genes.
 As a result, you have a small risk of a second cancer after radiation.
 This second cancer usually occurs many years later.
-Talk to your radiation oncologist about the risks and benefits of radiation therapy to know your options.
+Talk to your radiation oncologist about the risks and benefits of radiation therapy.